My Reading List

 • Lie Groups, Lie Algebras, and Representations by Hall

-I have not yet read this book, but it is a possible selection for the algebra reading group which I host.
+I have not yet read this book, but it was a possible selection for the algebra reading group which I host.

 This book seems to do a good job of covering topics like Lie Groups and Lie Algebras without delving too far into the analysis side of things, which is the perspective I tend to look for.